newageoflight/gsse-anki/primer.md

 ## Resources
 - IT IS OF PARAMOUNT IMPORTANCE THAT EVERYONE USES LAST'S 9TH EDITION
 - See the [Resources page on the Notion](https://www.notion.so/4806c46fbd5c414fbddb0bdd1190e2cb?v=7a49161c5eb64e689d832205365e1517) for recommended resources.

+### Prioritising and handling resources
+- Start with the simplest.
+We've currently agreed on the following order:
+    - Anatomy
+        1. If possible, McLast's (just to get an understanding)
+        2. Last's and Instant Anatomy (try to combine/reconcile)
+    - Physiology
+        1. Julie Mundy's slides
+        2. Anything closer to BRS Physiology than Ganong's (in terms of style)
+        3. Ganong's/West's
+    - Pathology
+        1. Julie Mundy's slides
+        2. Robbins/Pathoma

 ## Organisation
 - Broad project goals and tasks are listed under the [Roadmap](https://www.notion.so/0293564848c24d7bb1224cc7665d8ebd?v=e00f137ac5b74b52a7d417a14e642f03)